 What it is: Pylon’s main feature is a central inbox that gathers conversations from Slack, Microsoft Teams, email, chat, you name it.
 The point is to give your team one screen to see every customer interaction, wherever it’s coming from.

 The catch: Here’s the thing, though.
-A unified inbox is a great starting point, but it doesn’t magically reduce the number of questions you get.
+A unified inbox is a great starting point, but it doesn't magically reduce the number of questions you get.
 You still have to sort through everything, figure out who should answer what, and then actually respond.
 The inbox is just a bigger bucket; the real work is still there.
 Another way to think about it is to power up the helpdesk you already use.
-A tool like eesel AI hooks into the same channels but works inside the software your team is already familiar with, so you don’t have to throw everything out and start over.
+A tool like eesel AI hooks into the same channels but works inside the software your team is already familiar with, so you can leverage your existing, sophisticated setup.

 Pylon AI agents and assistants